shadi1717/oracle-cloud-data-platform-workshop/Lab8/LabGuide8.md

 ### Objectives

 -   Learn how to use the Oracle Fusion ERP Analytics interface through KPI Cards, Decks, Alerts, and Analysis
--   Learn how to perform a Custom Analysis on a Pre-Built Profitability Subject Area
+-   Learn how to create a KPI with an ERP Data Model and External Data
--   Learn how to explore a Balance Sheet Subject Area and create a Trial Balance
+-   Learn how to create an Analysis with an ERP Data Model
--   Learn how to explore an Account Payables Project and create new reports
+-   Learn how to blend ERP data with External Data

 ### Required Artifacts